 Boca Raton Will Challenge Attorney

-Helping Families Successfully Mitigate Will Issues
+Boca Raton Will Contest Lawyer: Helping Families Successfully Mitigate Will Issues

 As people continue to live longer lives, it becomes more and more common that significant changes are made to wills and other estate planning documents late in life.
 In some cases, these documents are prepared at a time when the testator (will maker) is in poor cognitive health and unable to truly comprehend (i) who their family is; (ii) what assets they own; and (ii) the effects of the changes.
 Under these circumstances, the will may be void under Florida law—that is, treated as though it was never made—due to the testator’s lack of capacity to make the will.
-When inconsistences or issues arise in a will, it is imperative that individuals and families seek experienced legal counsel with a Boca Raton will challenge attorney.
+When inconsistencies or issues arise in a will, it is imperative that individuals and families seek experienced legal counsel with a Boca Raton will contest lawyer.